Glyn Charles: Sailing career

 Charles subsequently began yacht sailing.
 In 1988 and 1992, he competed for a place in the three-man Soling event, but lost to Lawrie Smith; in 1996, he beat Smith for selection in the two-man Star class, participating in the Atlanta Games, where he came 11th.
 At the time of his death he was preparing a campaign to race a Star in the Sydney 2000 Summer Olympics.
 After missing selection for the 1992 Olympics, Charles undertook offshore racing, first representing Great Britain in the 1993 Admiral's Cup; he would participate in the event four times.
 He funded his endeavours by racing various types of boat on behalf of others, and received support from prominent sailing philanthropists.

 Death

 Charles drowned whilst participating in the 630-mile Sydney to Hobart race, sailing the Sword of Orion; intense conditions battered the 115-boat fleet, sinking five, and causing 66 to retire, with 55 crewmen requiring recovery in Australia's biggest maritime rescue.
 As the yacht rolled 360 degrees, Charles was washed overboard into 40-foot waves and 80-knot headwinds.
 Last seen on the surface of the water at 5:10 P.M. on 27 December, thought to have sustained injuries when the boat rolled, his body was not recovered.
 The inquest found, after tests conducted on the lanyard Charles was wearing, that it did not meet the required Australian standard, and had failed at the stitching.

 Personal life

-Charles lived at Emsworth, Hampshire, with his girlfriend, Annie Goodman, also a sailing enthusiast.
+Charles lived in Emsworth, Hampshire, with his girlfriend, Annie Goodman, also a sailing enthusiast.
 He was survived by his mother and sister.